Parent Guardian Association

 Sonji Revis – President

-My husband, John and I have one daughter, Kendalyn Grace who will be in the primary community in the fall.
+My husband, John and I have one daughter, Kendalyn Grace who is in her third year, in the elementary community.
 My professional background includes Directing/Managing programs in the field of Public Health.
 We have been impressed with the family atmosphere that exists at Radmoor.
-My interest in serving, stems from my desire to see the mission of this school succeed, and continue to grow and flourish.
+My interest in serving stems from my desire to see the mission of this school succeed, and continue to grow and flourish.
 It is essential that we take the responsibility of preparing our children for their future, seriously.
 In my opinion, humanities ultimate goal is to leave the world better than the way we found it.
 My goal is to see that Montessori Radmoor program maintains its commitment to excellence for today and tomorrow.
 “Service is the rent we pay for living on this earth”.

 Angelica Kim – Treasurer

 I am a personal development & life coach with A Purpose & Passion in East Lansing.
 My husband (Matthew) and I have two children.
 Our daughter, Isla, began at Radmoor in 2014 in Primary 1 (Ms. Archana’s classroom).
 She is currently in her first year in Upper Elementary and very excited for the new classroom.
 Our son, Coen, began at Radmoor in 2015 in the toddler room with Ms. Erin.
 He is currently in his first year in Lower Elementary and is also loving the new experience, although adjusting to the 3 hour work cycle.
 We moved to Mason to have more of an opportunity to “get outside, get into nature, and make your own discoveries” (Dr. Scott, Dinosaur Train).
 We love an appreciate Montessori’s commitment to fostering the development of the whole child for all of life and the amazing outdoor experience that surrounds the school.